Hannah's Desk

-I have spent, in total, perhaps four months in Tunisia.
-It has left a deeper mark than places I’ve lived for years.
+I spent, in total, perhaps four months in Tunisia.
+It left a deeper mark than places I’ve lived for years.

 Arriving

-I came to Tunis in the autumn of 2022 through the School for International Training’s programme on Politics and Religious Integration in the Mediterranean — a semester split between Tunisia and three weeks in Sicily studying migration flows.
-I was twenty-one, halfway through my degree at Occidental, and I had spent the previous two years studying religion, nationalism, and political identity in seminar rooms.
-Tunisia was the first place where those subjects stopped being analytical categories and became the texture of daily life.
+I came to Tunis in the autumn of 2022 through the School for International Training’s programme on Politics and Religious Integration in the Mediterranean - a semester split between Tunisia and three weeks in Sicily studying migration flows.
+I wasn’t originally supposed to be in that program, having initially chosen a program in Dakar, Senegal, on Religious Pluralism and Global Security that was cancelled preemptively due to low enrollment.
+I was freshly twenty, halfway through my degree at Occidental, and I had spent the previous two years independently curating my interest in religion, nationalism, and political identity, having yet to take a class about the intersection of such topics.
+Tunisia was the first place where those subjects not only became analytical categories, but, more importantly, became the texture of daily life.

 The programme was academically rigorous, but what made it transformative was everything that happened around the formal curriculum.
-Walking through the medina, navigating conversations in a mixture of French and the Tunsi dialect I was beginning to pick up, sitting in cafés in La Marsa watching the light on the water — these weren’t breaks from the learning.
-They were part of it.
+Walking through the medina, navigating conversations in a mixture of French and fragments of the Tounsi dialect I was beginning to pick up, sitting in cafes in La Marsa while journaling and chatting with locals and classmates alike - these weren’t breaks from the learning.
+Rather, they were part of it, and often the most formative parts of my learning.
 Understanding how political Islam reshaped women’s lived experience after the 2011 Jasmine Revolution required more than reading about it.
 It required being in the places where it happened, listening to the people it happened to, and doing so in their languages and on their terms.

 The Research

-My independent research in Tunis — supervised by Dr. Raja Boussedra — focused on how women in the suburbs of Tunis experienced the impact of Political Islam and Salafism on their rights in the years following the Jasmine Revolution.
-I collected responses in English and French, conducting interviews that required not just linguistic facility but genuine sensitivity to the fact that I was asking women to speak about deeply personal experiences of political and religious change with a foreign researcher.
+My independent research in Tunis, supervised by Dr Raja Boussedra, focused on how women in the suburbs of Tunis experienced the impact of Political Islam and Salafism on their rights in the years following the Jasmine Revolution.
+I collected questionnaire responses in English and French, conducting research that required not just linguistic facility but genuine sensitivity to the fact that I was asking women to speak about deeply personal experiences of political and religious change with a foreign researcher.
+Being cognizant of my positionality in this work was essential, and a regular topic of conversation with Dr Boussedra as I progressed in my research.

 That fieldwork shaped everything that came after.
 My MPhil dissertation on gendered rhetoric in right-wing movements across the US and UK was, in many ways, an extension of what I first encountered in Tunis - the realisation that the relationship between gender, religion, and political power is not a niche academic interest but a structural feature of how exclusionary movements operate everywhere.
 Tunisia is where that understanding moved from theoretical to felt.

 The research also taught me something about methodology that I carry into all my work now: the gap between what frameworks describe and what people actually experience.
-The women I spoke with in the suburbs of Tunis were living inside political and religious dynamics that international observers described in one set of terms and that they themselves described in quite another.
-Learning to hold both of those descriptions simultaneously — to take the institutional analysis seriously without letting it overwrite the lived reality — is a skill I first developed there.
+The women in the suburbs of Tunis live inside political and religious dynamics that international observers described in one set of terms and that they themselves described in another.
+Learning to hold both of those descriptions simultaneously - to take the institutional analysis seriously without letting it overwrite the lived reality - is a skill I developed in the streets of La Marsa.

 Coming Back